 (q) License for other medical or veterinary uses of radioactive material or a radiation source approved for medical or veterinary use that is not specifically addressed in this section.
+In addition to the requirements of subsection (f) of this section , a licensee may use radioactive material or a radiation source approved for medical use which is not specifically addressed in this section if:

+(1) the department approves the following documentation submitted by the applicant:

+(A) any additional aspects of the medical use of the material that are applicable to radiation safety that are not addressed in, or differ from, requirements in this section;

+(B) identification of and commitment to follow the applicable radiation safety program requirements in this section that are appropriate for the specific medical use;

+(C) any additional specific information on:

+(i) radiation safety precautions and instructions;

+(ii) methodology for measurement of dosages or doses to be administered to patients or human research subjects; and

+(iii) calibration, maintenance, and repair of instruments and equipment necessary for radiation safety; and

+(D) any other information requested by the department in its review of the application; and

-A licensee may use radioactive material or a radiation source approved for medical use which is not specifically addressed in this section if the requirements of subsection (f) of this section have been met, the applicant or licensee has received written approval from the agency in a license or license amendment and the licensee uses the material in accordance with the regulations and specific conditions the agency considers necessary for the medical use of the material.
+(2) the applicant or licensee has received written approval from the department in a license or license amendment and the licensee uses the material in accordance with the regulations and specific conditions the department considers necessary for the medical use of the material.

-(r) Amendment of licenses at request of licensee.
+(r) License amendments and notifications .

 (1) Requests for amendment of a license or deletion of an authorized use site shall be filed in accordance with §289.252(aa) of this title.

-(2) A licensee without broad-scope authorization shall apply for and shall receive a license amendment prior to the following:
+(2) A licensee shall apply for and shall receive a license amendment before the following:

 (A) receiving or using radioactive material for a type of use that is authorized in accordance with this section, but is not authorized on their current license issued in accordance with this section;

-(B) permitting anyone to work as an authorized user, authorized nuclear pharmacist or authorized medical physicist, under the license ;
+(B) permitting anyone to work as an authorized user, authorized nuclear pharmacist, authorized medical physicist, or ophthalmic physicist,under the license except an individual who is identified as an authorized user, an authorized nuclear pharmacist, authorized medical physicist, or an ophthalmic physicist:

+(i) on an agency, NRC or agreement state license or other equivalent permit or license recognized by the department that authorizes the use of radioactive material in medical use or in the practice of nuclear pharmacy;

+(ii) on a permit issued by an agency, NRC or agreement state specific license of broad scope that is authorized to permit the use of radioactive material in medical use or in the practice of nuclear pharmacy;

+(iii) on a permit issued by an NRC master material licensee that is authorized to permit the use of radioactive material in medical use or in the practice of nuclear pharmacy; or

+(iv) by a commercial nuclear pharmacy that has been authorized to identify authorized nuclear pharmacists.

-(C) changing RSOs, except as provided in subsection (g)(5) of this section;
+(C) changing RSOs, except as provided in subsection (g)(7) of this section;

 (D) receiving radioactive material in excess of the amount or in a different form, or receiving a different radionuclide than is authorized on the license;